scolapicchioni/blazor/Lab10/readme.md

 ## Configuration of the http ports

-Right now, both the `IdentityServer` and the `gRPC` projects try to run from port 5001, so let's configure each web project to run on a specific port of our choice.
-This way even the configuration will be easier.
+Right now, both the `IdentityServer` and the `BlazorWebAssembly` projects try to run from port 5001, so let's configure the IdentityServer project to run on a specific port of our choice.

-### Blazor Web Assembly

-- In the `Solution Explorer`, right click the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, select `Properties`
-- In the `Properties` window of your project, click on `Debug`
-- In the `Profile`, select `PhotoSharingApplication.Frontend.BlazorWebAssembly`
-- In the `App Url`, ensure that the value is `https://localhost:5001;http://localhost:5000`
-- Save
-- Right click the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, select `Set as Startup Project`
-- On the Visual Studio Toolbar on top, next to the green arrow, instead of `IISExpress` select `PhotoSharingApplication.Frontend.BlazorWebAssembly`
-- Click on the green arrow (or press F5) and verify that the project starts from port 5001
-- Stop the application

-### Comments gRPC API

-- In the `Solution Explorer`, right click the `PhotoSharingApplication.WebServices.Grpc.Comments` project, select `Properties`
-- In the `Properties` window of your project, click on `Debug`
-- In the `Profile`, select `PhotoSharingApplication.WebServices.Grpc.Comments`
-- In the `App Url`, ensure that the value is `http://localhost:5020;https://localhost:5021`
-- Save
-- Right click the `PhotoSharingApplication.WebServices.Grpc.Comments` project, select `Set as Startup Project`
-- On the Visual Studio Toolbar on top, next to the green arrow, instead of `IISExpress` select `PhotoSharingApplication.WebServices.Grpc.Comments`
-- Click on the green arrow (or press F5) and verify that the project starts from port 5021
-- Stop the application

 ### Identity Server

 - In the `Solution Explorer`, right click the `PhotoSharingApplication.IdentityServer` project, select `Properties`
 - In the `Properties` window of your project, click on `Debug`
 - In the `Profile`, select `SelfHost`
-- In the `App Url`, ensure that the value is `https://localhost:5031`
+- In the `App Url`, ensure that the value is `https://localhost:5007`
 - Save
 - Right click the `PhotoSharingApplication.IdentityServer` project, select `Set as Startup Project`
-- Click on the green arrow (or press F5) and verify that the project starts from port 5031
+- Click on the green arrow (or press F5) and verify that the project starts from port 5007
 - Stop the application

 ### Multiple Startup Projects